 To sum up

 Email newsletters work great in eCommerce marketing.
+My experience at X-cart proves this.
 Just remember that at first, you should work out your eCommerce brand style not to be lost in the bunch of emails that customers receive every day.

 Try different kinds of email marketing techniques, do A/B tests and never stop looking if you haven’t found your style yet.
 And even if you did, watch the trends.